 INNOVAGE DEADLINE ALERT: Bragar Eagel & Squire, P.C.
-Reminds Investors that a Class Action Lawsuit Has Been Filed Against InnovAge Holding Corp. and Encourages Investors to Contact the Firm
+Reminds Investors That a Class Action Lawsuit Has Been Filed Against InnovAge Holding Corp. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-10, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against InnovAge Holding Corp. (“InnovAge” or the “Company”) ( INNV) in the United States District Court for the District of Colorado on behalf of all persons and entities who purchased or otherwise acquired InnovAge securities pursuant and/or traceable to the March 2021 IPO.
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against InnovAge Holding Corp. (“InnovAge” or the “Company”) (NASDAQ: INNV) in the United States District Court for the District of Colorado on behalf of all persons and entities who purchased or otherwise acquired InnovAge securities pursuant and/or traceable to the March 2021 IPO.
 Investors have until December 13, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.